Last updated on July 7th, 2026

 If you ask a coffee lover, or any barista, where to have coffee in Barcelona, I can guarantee you Nomad will be one of the first names anyone will tell you.

-This popular coffee shop was born in Barcelona in 2014 becoming a main driver in the specialty coffee wave in the city, and making it one of the OGs in the Barcelona coffee scene.
+This popular coffee shop was born in Barcelona in 2014, becoming a main driver in the city’s specialty coffee wave, making it one of the OGs in the Barcelona coffee scene.

-The space is modern and minimalistic, the star of the show is the coffee, which you can see by the menu on the wall, where you will find all the different kinds of beans being offered that day, categorized by filter or espresso.
+The space is modern and minimalistic; the star of the show is the coffee, which you can see by the menu on the wall, where you’ll find all the different kinds of beans on offer that day, categorized by filter or espresso.

-The machine they use to make their espresso is super interesting and unique, nothing like I have ever seen before.
+The machine they use to make their espresso is super interesting and unique, nothing like I’ve ever seen before.
 The service is educational and friendly, with the baristas willing to guide you through the flavor profiles to find the right drink for you.

 This is definitely a coffee experience more than your average pick-up-and-go coffee spot, as well as a great place to try something new.
-I am more of an espresso-based drink girly but I also tried some filter coffee here and it was delicious.
+I am more of an espresso-based drink girl, but I also tried some filter coffee here, and it was delicious.

 A must-visit coffee shop for any coffee lover visiting Barcelona, and a great place to pick up a coffee bag as a souvenir to bring a taste of Barcelona back home with you.